-The Company recognized gains of \$9.0 million and \$6.5 million during the years ended December 31, 2018 and 2019, respectively.
-These gains resulted principally from the sale of outpatient rehabilitation businesses to equity method investees.
+The Company recognized a gain of \$6.5 million during the year ended December 31, 2019.
+The gain resulted principally from the sale of outpatient rehabilitation businesses to equity method investees.

 During the year ended December 31, 2020, the Company sold three businesses, including Concentra's Department of Veterans Affairs community-based outpatient clinic business, for a total selling price of approximately \$87.0 million, which excludes transaction expenses and certain other adjustments set forth in each respective purchase agreement.
 These sales resulted in gains of approximately \$21.4 million.
 During the year ended December 31, 2020, the Company also accrued a liability and incurred a loss of \$9.0 million related to the indemnity provision associated with a previously sold business.
+The Company paid the \$9.0 million during the year ended December 31, 2021.